alpine-chamois/actor-critic/README.md

 ### Why A2C and not A3C or PPO?

-Although A3C and PPO agents can perform better than A2C agents, they include additional complexity that makes the fundamentals of RL more difficult to understand when looking at the code.
-This A2C agent is designed to be a reference for how to implement a Deep RL (DRL) agent using [PyTorch](https://pytorch.org/).
+Although A3C and PPO agents can perform better than A2C agents, they include additional complexity that makes the fundamentals of DRL more difficult to understand when looking at the code.
+This A2C agent is designed to be a reference for how to implement a DRL agent using [PyTorch](https://pytorch.org/).
 If you want a PPO agent, I recommend using [the implementation in Stable Baselines 3](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html).
 There is a [branch of this repository](https://github.com/alpine-chamois/actor-critic/tree/stable-baselines) that shows how to implement an equivalent A2C agent using Stable Baselines 3, and to convert this agent to a PPO agent, simply replace instances of ```A2C``` with instances of ```PPO```.

 ### Getting started